parkchoongho/Algorithms/Udemy/Searching Algorithms/Searching Algorithms.md

   - If the value is too large, move right pointer down
 - If you never find the value, return -1

+### Binary Search Big O

+=> **O(logn)**

+### Naive String Search

+- Suppose you want to count the number of times a smaller string appears in a longer string
+- A straightforward approach involves checking pairs of characters individually

+### Naive String Search Pseudocode

+- Loop over the longer string
+- Loop over the shorter string
+- If the characters don't match, break out of the inner loop
+- If the characters do match, keep going
+- If you complete the inner loop and find a match, increment the count of matches
+- Return the count